+Alternative programs cannot work without teachers who are committed to meeting the diverse needs of the students enrolled in the program.
 North Carolina school districts may have alternative learning programs or alternative learning schools.
 The look of an alternative program can be as unique as its student population.
 Alternative Instructional Model (AIM), an alternative program in New York, allows students to remain connected to their home school, thus providing the opportunity to participate in extracurricular activities.
-Individualized instruction, continuous improvement, scheduling flexibility, community service projects, and an environment rich in student resources have each proven to be valuable elements of successful alternative learning programs to increase student success (Grobe, 2002).
+Individualized instruction, continuous improvement, scheduling flexibility, community service projects, and an environment rich in student resources have proven to increase student success (Grobe, 2002).
 To gauge the success of alternative learning programs in school districts within North Carolina, it is important to understand what such organizations entail.